UW-EXP/GLOBEM/README.md

 ### Environment

-Our platform employs python to leverage its flexibility and large number of open libraries.
+GLOBEm is a python-based platform to leverage its flexibility and large number of open libraries.
 Here is an example of using Anaconda or miniconda for environment setup:

 ```
 conda create -n globem python=3.7